 However, in order to further mitigate this risk, open ended funds should seek to purchase policies issued by life insurance companies with at least an investment grade rating by a major credit rating agency.
 Furthermore, a well-constructed investment portfolio will diversify across a wide array of insurance carriers to minimize risk exposure to any one company.
-A traditional well diversified life settlement portfolio will provide at the very least the following types of carrier diversification:
+A traditional, well diversified, life settlement portfolio will provide at the very least the types of carrier diversification represented in the sample allocations provided to the right, limiting the dependence in any one carrier.